cdktf/cdktf-provider-cloudflare/docs/apiShieldOperationSchemaValidationSettings.java.md

 - *Type:* java.lang.String

-The mitigation action to apply to this operation.
+When set, this applies a mitigation action to this operation.

+* `log` log request when request does not conform to schema for this operation

+  * `block` deny access to the site when request does not conform to schema for this operation
+  * `none` will skip mitigation for this operation
+  * `null` indicates that no operation level mitigation is in place, see Zone Level Schema Validation Settings for mitigation action that will be applied

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/api_shield_operation_schema_validation_settings#mitigation_action ApiShieldOperationSchemaValidationSettings#mitigation_action}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/api_shield_operation_schema_validation_settings#mitigation_action ApiShieldOperationSchemaValidationSettings#mitigation_action}

 ---